celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 20                        | 0                | 0                  | 0                     | ~3.4205e-13
 32                        | 0                | 0                  | 0                     | 0

-> As a rule of thumb, a hash function with range of size N can hash on the order of sqrt(N) values before running into collisions.
+> As a rule of thumb, a hash function with range of size N can hash on the order of sqrt(N) values before running into collisions.[^4]

-Namespace ID size (bytes) | hash funciton range | can hash this many items before running into collision
+Namespace ID size (bytes) | Hash funciton range | Can hash this many items before running into collision
 --------------------------|---------------------|-------------------------------------------------------
 8                         | 2^64                | 2^32 = ~4 billion items
 16                        | 2^128               | 2^64 = ~1 quintillion items